BAJAJ FINSERV DIRECT LIMITED

 Unorganised Sector:

 Out of the total gold import of around 700-800 tonnes, at least 30 tonnes are imported illegally through the middle east.
 This comprises the unorganised gold sector.
-Merchant associations in the country have been lately demanding a significant decrease in the GST and the import duty applicable on gold so that the merchants do not feel incentivised to smuggle gold across the borders.
+Merchant associations in the country have recently requested a substantial reduction in both the GST and the import duty on gold, arguing that this would reduce the incentive for smuggling gold across India’s borders.

 Organised Sector: